Dannymane/azure_obsidian/README.md

 - Develop code that uses keys, secrets, and certificates stored in Azure Key Vault
 - Implement Managed Identities for Azure resources

-### Monitor, troubleshoot, and optimize Azure solutions (10–15%)
+### Monitor and troubleshoot Azure solutions (5–10%)

-#### Implement caching for solutions

-- Configure cache and expiration policies for Azure Cache for Redis
-- Implement secure and optimized application cache patterns including data sizing, connections, encryption, and expiration
-- Implement Azure Content Delivery Network endpoints and profiles

-#### Troubleshoot solutions by using Application Insights
+#### Monitor and troubleshoot solutions by using Application Insights

 - Monitor and analyze metrics, logs, and traces
 - Implement Application Insights web tests and alerts
-- Implement an app or service to use Application Insights
+- Instrument an app or service to use Application Insights

-### Connect to and consume Azure services and third-party services (15–20%)
+### Connect to and consume Azure services and third-party services (20–25%)

 #### Implement API Management